tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>Why they're important:</summary><br>

-Ngrams help computers to understand the context of language by looking at groups of words. .
-As humans, we can break apart a sentence quickly to grasp the meaning behind it.
-For an example, let's use the following sentence: *Let's hammer out the details of our trip*.
+Ngrams give NLP models more predictive power by revealing the context of words through analysis of their patterns.
+Humans innately understand the context of language by processing a sentence as we hear it.
+We can tell by tone and inflection if the statement is a question or exlamation, and we can tell by word placement if a statement is postive of negative.
+Ngrams give computers a similar ability by looking at groups of words.
+For an example, let's use the following sentence: *Let's hammer out the details.*.
 The bigrams for the sentence are:

 *Let's hammer*,<br>
 *hammer out*,<br>
-*out the*<br>
+*out the*,<br>
-*the details*,<br>
+*the details*<br>
-*details of*,<br>
-*of our*<br>
-*our trip.*<br>

-Ngrams give us more context by looking at how the meaning changes when considering adjacent groups of words instead of single words.
+Ngrams give context to this statement by looking at how the meaning changes when words are grouped in certain ways.
 The word *hammer* in this instance has bigrams of *Let's hammer* and *hammer out*.
 The words *Let's* and *out* gives context that *hammer* in this instance is being used as a verb.
+The bigrams *hammer out* and *the details* might also tell our model that the word *hammer* is not being used literally, but rather in a context of clarification.

-If instead our sentence were *I need the hammer*, then having the word *the* preceding the word *hammer* will give the context that hammer in this case is a noun, thus an entirely different context.
+If instead our sentence were *I need the hammer*, then having the word *the* preceding the word *hammer* will give the context that hammer in this case is a noun.
+Were the sentence *Let's hammer out the details... not!*, then the word *not* would negate the sentence and also hint at sarcasm.
+Both examples show a slight change in pattern and word order can alter the entire context of a sentence.
+Ngrams help model pick up on those cues.

 </details>
 </blockquote><br>